Is TWIA a state agency?

 When will I receive my commission statement and commission payment?

-You will receive your commission statement and payment on the fifth business day of the month after the monthly statement is received.
-The statement and payment notification will be sent via email, and the payment will be deposited directly via ACH transaction to the account you have specified.
+Commission statements and payments are issued on the fifth business day of the month after the monthly statement is received.
+For payments handled via ACH direct deposit, the statement and payment notification will be sent via email and the payment deposited directly into the account you have specified.
+For payments handled via check, the statement will be sent via email and payment will be mailed via USPS; please allow additional time for transit.

 The Taxing entity is the party responsible for paying taxes on the commission earned by the agent or agency, and therefore is the recipient of the statement.